-- (a) prior to consideration of the item:providing to the Chief Executive Officer before the Council Meeting commences a written notice: - (i) adviseing of the conflict of interest; and - (ii) explaining the nature of the conflict of interest immediately before the matter is considered, - (b) and then provide the Chief Executive Officer with a written notice of the conflict, if such a notice has not been provided previously. immediately before the matter is considered announcing to those present that they have a conflict of interest and that a written notice has been given to the Chief Executive Officer under this sub-Rule; or - (c) explaining the nature of the conflict of interest to those present at the Council Meeting immediately before the matter is considered.
+- (a) prior to consideration of the item: - (i) advise of the conflict of interest; and - (ii) explain the nature of the conflict of interest immediately before the matter is considered, - (b) and then provide the Chief Executive Officer with a written notice of the conflict, if such a notice has not been provided previously.

-52. Disclosure of Conflict of Interest at a Delegated Committee Meeting
+51. Disclosure of Conflict of Interest at a Delegated Committee Meeting